olegabu/fabric-starter/test/testsuite.md

 for virtual box-based network.

-* Deploy the network using Fabric Starter scripts or run the Test Suite script to deploy the network with two organizations:
+* Deploy the network using Fabric Starter scripts or run the Test Suite script to deploy the network with two organizations (if you have not done it yet):

 ```bash
 ./scenarios/01-fabric-starter-acceptance-test/create-test-network.sh org1 org2